 Building a PC can seem like a daunting task, but it doesn’t have to be.
 Follow these simple steps and you’ll be gaming on your budget-friendly rig in no time!

 - Gather your components: You will need a motherboard, CPU, RAM, graphics card, power supply unit (PSU), case, solid-state drive (SSD) or hard disk drive (HDD), and optical drive.
 These items make up the core components of your computer.
 They will dictate what other peripherals you need like a mouse and keyboard to get started.

 - Choose the right parts: The most important part of building your own PC is choosing the right parts for the job.
 There are many components that go into a PC build so make sure you know what you’re looking for before starting!
 For example, if you’re just looking for something basic to do work on then an I5 4590 processor with 8GB of RAM would work well as it’s cheaper than more powerful options.
 If you want something more powerful with better graphics then an AMD FX 6300 with 16GB of RAM should suffice.

 - Assemble the rig: When assembling different parts into one working rig there are several things to keep in mind – especially when it comes to compatibility issues between different models and brands of each component.
 Make sure all of your components are compatible and that they fit inside your chosen case before buying anything!
 One way to ensure this is by using PC Part Picker

 If you’re looking for a way to save money on gaming, building your own computer is the best way to do so.
 Buying a new gaming console every few years, or continuing to buy games, can really add up.
 Plus, who has the room for all that equipment?

-Your dream gaming computer can be constructed with just $500.
+Your dream gaming computer can be constructed for just $500.
 All you need are the following components: